shoyan/mocatra/README.md

 The content of index.yml is returned.

-### Specify URL and response
+### Define response

-Status code and body is required. for example.
+Creates response file in the record_path directory.
+Response file is required status code and body.
+For example.

 ```
 ---